 Read More

-Three neatly stacked towels in green, pink, and beige colors with an orchid flower and a small round seed beside them on a wooden surface against a pink background.
+Three neatly folded towels in brown, pink, and green are stacked on a light wooden surface.
+An orchid flower and a small bud are placed beside the towels against a soft pink background.

 Bathing brings many discomforts.
 Bathrooms can feel cold and drafty when a person is wet.
 And running water can be noisy.
 Nudity makes bathing very intimate, which can be distressing when a modest person needs help and may not recognize the helper.
 Plus, bathing is a complicated process with many steps in a specific order.…